 For some reason your suggested change could not be submitted.
 Please <a>try again</a> in a few minutes.
 And thank you for taking the time to help us improve the quality of Unity Documentation.Close

 The hash value of the Texture.

-Note that calculating the hash using the pixel values of the texture might be inefficient or impossible.
-Instead, you could hash the input parameters to the code you use to create the texture.
-The important thing is that resulting hash is different for different textures (and the same for the identical textures).
+Using the pixel values of the Texture to calculate the hash might be inefficient or impossible.
+A more efficient way of doing this is to hash the input parameters of the code you used to create the Texture.
+Whatever method you use, you must ensure that the resulting hash is different for different Textures, and the same for the identical Textures.

 See Also: Hash128.Compute.